logo

 • Hot dipped anchor bolts: ASTM A36/A36M & ASTM F1554 Grade 36, A563 grade A, ASTM A153.
 36,000 psi yield, 58,000 psi tensile.
 14,400# clamp load.

 The gravity load on a telescope pier is light - seldom over a few hundred pounds.
 Holding it up takes very little.
 The engineering problem is deflection and when properly designed for that, the weight of equipment becomes inconsequential.
-The MOAP will not yield until a horizontal load greater than 19,000# is applied at the top of the mount plate and will not fail until that horizontal load reaches 27,000#.
+Our Piers will not yield until a horizontal load greater than 19,000# is applied at the top of the mount plate and will not fail until that horizontal load reaches 27,000#.
 Embedded anchor bolts yield with a load of 65,000# and fail at 104,000#.
 Anchor bolt pull-out force is several times that.
 To put that in perspective, a large construction backhoe can exert 15,000# of force.
-With the MOAP telescope pier, it’s not about the load.
+With our telescope piers, it’s not about the load.
 It’s all about minimal deflection and dependably handling critical tasks.
-Capacity is not an issue with the MOAPs.
+Capacity is not an issue with our piers.

 Gussets are the small triangular fins at the end of a pipe and may stiffen the connection by about 5%.
 With proper design of pier geometry and material sizing, gussets are entirely superfluous.
 Stiffeners are the fins running nearly the height of the pipe and do work but indicate an undersized pipe.
-For example, a commonly available 42" pier with nearly full height stiffeners has a large deflection of 12.8 arcsec with stiffeners and would have 22.4 arcsec without the stiffeners.
+For example, a common 42" pier on the market with nearly full height stiffeners has a large deflection of 12.8 arcsec with stiffeners and would have 22.4 arcsec without the stiffeners.
 Stiffeners do help but are no substitute for sound engineering in the first place.
-MOAP telescope piers need no rocket fins.
-The MOAP 43 Series deflection is 0.385 arcsec and less.
-The MOAP 65 Series deflection is 0.398 and less.
+Our telescope pier designs need no rocket fins.

 We established a standard load condition for design and comparison with fixed support of anchor bolts where they meet the concrete and a 5# horizontal force applied at the topmost part of the pier assembly in the weakest direction.
 Five pounds has been used previously by others as a reasonable force to simulate a bump, wind puff, and other forces acting on the pier.
 It's also large enough to far overshadow the torque created by the mount itself.
 It's a subjective but appropriate and consistent force to standardize performance measures.

 Yes.
-If your mount attaches to a flat plate, the mount will bolt directly to the MOAP Mount Plate's pre-drilled holes prepped specifically for your mount or adapter.
-The Mount Plate can also be drilled in the field in case you change mounts later.
-If your mount attaches with a ring or cup, an owner furnished adapter is required and the Mount Plate is pre-drilled for that adapter.
-You simply attach your mount to the Mount Plate and then attach the Mount Plate to the MOAP pier Top Plate.
+If your mount attaches to a flat plate, the mount will bolt directly to the Mount Plate's pre-drilled holes prepped specifically for your mount or adapter.
+If your mount attaches with a ring or cup, the Mount Plate is pre-drilled for that adapter.
+You simply attach your mount to the Mount Plate and then attach the Mount Plate to the pier Top Plate.
 If you use multiple mounts, each can be attached to a plate and changing mounts is as simple as removing three bolts.
+We can also prep a single Mount Plate for multiple mounts.

 Everything vibrates.
 Even the back of your eye has a resonant frequency.
 A telescope pier has not one but several modal frequencies.
-Fundamental frequency corresponding to first modal shape is called natural frequency of the system.
+Fundamental frequency corresponding to first modal shape is called the natural frequency of the system.
 Increasing stiffness increases the natural frequency.
 Increasing the mass decreases the natural frequency.
 An increase in the damping diminishes the peak response but broadens the response range.
-What does this mean to a properly designed telescope pier?
+What does this mean to our properly designed telescope piers?
 Absolutely Nothing!
-Since the magnitude of the vibration is less than the MOAP's deflection, less than the camera can detect, it doesn’t matter if it’s vibrating at 40 Hz, 400 Hz, or 4,000 Hz.
+Since the magnitude of the vibration is less than our piers' deflections, less than the camera can detect, it doesn’t matter if it’s vibrating at 40 Hz, 400 Hz, or 4,000 Hz.

 We also design and fabricate custom piers such as equatorial piers, offset piers, and other less common designs.
 Please contact us to discuss your unique requirements and performance specifications.
 We'll put our engineering talent, creativity, and ingenuity to work to make your project an outstanding performer.
 We send you the engineering analysis for your approval prior to fabrication.